-As you approach it on the single winding road, it looks more like a concrete prison than the 5-star hotel that was once voted the finest in all of Portugal.
+You approach it on the single winding road, where it looks more like a concrete prison than the 5-star hotel that was once voted the finest in all of Portugal.

 Ironically, the Monte Palace hotel received the award for being Portugal’s finest on the same week that the hotel closed its doors for good.

 Yes, just 18 months after it opened, the owners declared bankruptcy and the building was left to the elements.